 Bermuda: Offshore Business Sectors

-The early decision of the Bermuda Government to exclude foreign banks may have owed more to self-interest than to fear of money-laundering or the OECD, but it turns out to have been very successful, leading not only to Bermuda's high reputation but to the establishment of strong, local banks, something that has eluded almost all other IOFCs.
+The early decision of the Bermudian government to exclude foreign banks may have owed more to self-interest than to fear of money-laundering or the OECD, but it turns out to have been very successful, leading not only to Bermuda's high reputation but to the establishment of strong, local banks, something that has eluded almost all other international offshore financial centres.
 The unrestrained growth of the insurance and mutual fund sectors certainly doesn't seem to have been curtailed by any lack of banking variety.
 Indeed, the variety and quality of private banking services on offer has contributed strongly to the development of international business in and from Bermuda.

-Although there are no foreign banks as such in Bermuda other than HSBC, a number of financial advisory and securities firms with foreign involvement have been established, some in connection with the Stock Exchange.
+Although there are no foreign banks as such in Bermuda other than HSBC, a number of financial advisory and securities firms with foreign involvement have been established, some in connection with the Bermuda Stock Exchange (BSX).
 There has also been considerable growth in securities trading, much of it based on the Internet.
-There are at least two separate hedge-fund trading operations, both supported by the Stock Exchange, giving investors 24-hour a day access to non-US domiciled hedge-funds on a world-wide basis.
+There are at least two separate hedge-fund trading operations, both supported by the BSX, giving investors 24-hour a day access to non-US domiciled hedge funds on a worldwide basis.

-The Investment Business Act 2003, which came into force at the end of January, 2004, provides that any person undertaking investment business in or from Bermuda must hold a licence from the Bermuda Monetary Authority (BMA), unless they qualify for an exemption.
+The Investment Business Act 2003 (IBA), which came into force at the end of January, 2004, provides that any person undertaking investment business in or from Bermuda must hold a licence from the BMA unless they qualify for an exemption.
 The IBA also prohibits persons from entering into an investment agreement with an individual in the course of or in consequence of an unsolicited call made on that person.